 |Downsides||Poor trading platform, limited customer service, ease of trading can be problematic|

 |Best For||New investors who want to “learn by doing” at low stakes, buy-and-hold investors who like monitoring their portfolios|

 Robinhood is a self-directed investment platform that opened in 2012.
 You’re eligible to use Robinhood if you:

 - Have a valid Social Security number

 - Are a U.S. citizen, permanent resident or have a valid U.S. Visa

 I’ve used Robinhood for years.
-It’s my go-to investment platform, and I also have a cash management account with Robinhood.
+It’s my go-to investment platform, and I also have a spending account with Robinhood (formerly a cash management account).